GoogleChrome/web.dev/src/site/content/en/blog/codelab-building-a-stories-component/index.md

 ## JavaScript

-The interactions of a stories component are quite simple to the user: tap on the right to go forward, tap on the left to go back.
+The interactions of a Stories component are quite simple to the user: tap on the right to go forward, tap on the left to go back.
 Simple things for users tends to be hard work for developers.
 We'll take care of lots of it, though.